Fly Fishing For Carp: A Complete Guide

 Summary

 The first thing I want to say about my tips is that some of them do not apply to certain waters.
 For example, when fly fishing up near Beaver Island and Traverse City, Michigan, fly fishermen are chucking big sculpin streamers at schools of meat-eating monsters just like bonefish.
-Where I live, it is more of smaller and close quarters fishing.
-Each environment has different situations, but generally, I would follow the tips I have provided then go from there.
+Where I live, it is close-quarters fishing.
+Each environment has different situations, but generally, I would follow the tips I have provided, then go from there.

 The number one tip I would give anyone who is just getting into this lifestyle is to BE PATIENT!!!!
-Do not expect to have your first cast to produce a record Carp… Although it could happen (and I hope it does).
-I would guess it probably won’t because it takes time to find that sweet spot in front of a feeding carp.
+Do not expect your first cast to produce a record carp… Although it could happen (and I hope it does).
 Another huge piece of advice I want to give is I went through a huge dry spell where these fish made me look stupid.
 I probably went over 30 times before finally getting hooked up again.
 The biggest reason this happened was, as spring progresses into summer, you will find out quickly that vegetation and the number of people on the water explodes.
 These both have huge effects on landing carp effectively.

 If you need more information, feel free to follow me on Instagram @dane_s_gopro and message me!
 Also check out carponthefly.blogspot.com and www.flycarpin.com for more awesome tips, information, and great content!